 The dispute that was to lead to the Crimean conflict began over Russia’s attempt to exploit the weakness of the crumbling Ottoman Empire, the so-called “Sick Man of Europe,” by seizing her territories in the Balkans.
 The Western powers, most notably Britain and France feared that if Russia did so she would also seize Constantinople and thereby gain access to the Mediterranean for her powerful Black Sea Fleet.
-In response, and to sustain the Ottoman Empire as a buffer to Russian territorial ambitions in July 1853, British and French forces landed on the Crimean peninsula.
-It was however a hastily prepared, ill-organised, and poorly equipped campaign that had not taken into account, the conditions they would encounter or the extremes of climate and weather.
-It was not long before thousands of men were dying, not from wounds sustained in battle but from sickness and disease.
+In response, and to sustain the Ottoman Empire as a buffer to Russian territorial ambitions in July 1853, British and French forces landed on the Crimean Peninsula.
+It was however a hastily prepared, ill-organised, and poorly equipped campaign that had not considered, the conditions they would encounter, neither the extremes of climate and weather, nor the propensity of disease.
+It was not long before thousands of men were dying, not from wounds sustained in battle but from sickness alone.

 The horror of the campaign in the Crimea and the incompetence of those running it were highlighted by regular dispatches sent from the front-line by the world’s first effective War Correspondent, William Howard Russell and printed in The Times.
 Like most people who read these reports Florence Nightingale was not just appalled by what was occurring in the Crimea but equally disgusted that nothing appeared to be happening to alleviate the situation.

 She considered petitioning her old friend the Secretary of War Sidney Herbert for permission to travel to the Crimea with a number of her trained nurses but as it transpired, she did not have to, Webb was well aware of her work at her Institute in London and of her vocation and was under pressure to organise a mission to go out to the Crimea to sort things out.